carbon-language/carbon-lang/lldb/docs/man/lldb.rst

 .. option:: --source-quietly

- Tells the debugger to execute this one-line lldb command before any file has been loaded.
+ Tells the debugger not to echo commands while sourcing files or one-line commands provided on the command line.

 .. option:: --source <file>